connect-group/thymesheet/README.md

 Thymesheet applies the same idea to Thymeleaf.
 Add a link to an external Thymesheet file (or files), then remove the Thymesheet syntax from the HTML.

-Thymesheet re-uses the Thymeleaf "Dom Selector" syntax, a combination of XPath and CSS styles.

 ### What does Thymesheet look like?
 The HTML looks like this,